Lucretia/ES110/README.md

 Kawai, as with other manufacturers used to provide schematics in their service manuals, now they have a walled garden.

-The aim here is to document enough to create a new board for a new project.
+The aim here is to document enough to be able to create a new board for a new project.

 If you can help to make these better, please do.